Support for teaching

 - whether the title is available as an e-book, in line with Deakin's e-preferred policy.

-Finding reading list materials
+Finding reading lists and unit materials

-To find reading lists, enter your unit code into:
+Enter your unit code into:

-Online reading lists
+Support for reading lists

 Reserves and short term loans